Extending The Hospital Ward: How India’s COVID Surge Inspired a New Strategy to Improve Care and Equity | Deloitte US has been saved

 Limited functionality available

-By Punit Renjen, CEO, Deloitte Global, Asif Dhar, M.D., vice chairman and US Life Sciences and Health Care (LSHC) Industry leader, Deloitte LLP, K. Srinath Reddy, M.D., DM, MSc, president, Public Health Foundation of India, and Dhruva Chaudhry, M.D., DNB, DM, professor & chair, Department of Pulmonary & Critical Care Medicine, Post Graduate Institute of Medical Sciences (PGIMS), University of Health Sciences Rohtak, Haryana, India.
+By Punit Renjen, Global CEO Emeritus, Asif Dhar, M.D., vice chairman and US Life Sciences and Health Care (LSHC) Industry leader, Deloitte LLP, K. Srinath Reddy, M.D., DM, MSc, president, Public Health Foundation of India, and Dhruva Chaudhry, M.D., DNB, DM, professor & chair, Department of Pulmonary & Critical Care Medicine, Post Graduate Institute of Medical Sciences (PGIMS), University of Health Sciences Rohtak, Haryana, India.

 The highly infectious delta variant caused a summer spike in COVID-19 infections, knocking many US health systems and local communities back on their heels.1 Over the past month, the average daily infection rate has been steadily ticking down.
 New daily cases have dropped by more than one-third since the beginning of September.2 What have we learned?
 Can our most recent experiences prepare us for future surges, new pandemics, or other health emergencies?
 Are our communities and health systems better prepared now than they were a few months ago?

 We first learned about the delta variant last spring as it raged through India, leaving hundreds of thousands of people dead.3 This tragic and frightening event hit Deloitte particularly hard.
 Deloitte has more than 50,000 people based in India, and many of its US colleagues have family members or friends who live there.
 In India, as in many nations, access to curative health care is often determined by the ability to pay for services.
 People in poor and rural communities typically have limited or no access to a hospital, therapies, or vaccines.

 Even in the US, health disparities could leave some communities particularly vulnerable to a health emergency.
 However, if quality health care is made available to people outside of hospitals, access to care could be easily expanded at much lower cost.